 - Submit the I-134 Affidavit of Support - a statement of financial resources including the amount and source of support for the prospective student (see attached forms).
 The College is unable to provide scholarship assistance to international student applicants.
-The approximate cost of tuition, fees, books, and living expenses per year is $23,000.
+The estimated minimum cost of tuition, fees, books, health and living expenses per year is $23,000.
 Students attending the college on the F Visa will be classified as out-of-state residents for tuition purposes while at FCC.

 The I-20 is issued at the time the student is formally accepted and admitted to the college once the above listed documents have been received and evaluated for minimum requirements.
 Once accepted, you will be required to pay the SEVIS I-901 fee.
 The SEVIS I-901 fee is mandated by Congress to support the program office and the automated system that keeps track of students and ensures that they maintain their status while in the U.S. Each student issued an initial I-20 is responsible for paying this fee to SEVP.
 The fee must be paid in advance of your visa appointment and proof of purchase must be brought with you to your appointment.
 For more information on the fee and how to pay you can visit: www.fmjfee.com